 Sponsored Post in Partnership with Nutrafol

-Welcome to “Ask Dr. Sophia,” where our own Dr. Sophia Kogan answers your hair questions.
+Welcome to “Ask Dr. Sophia,” where Dr. Sophia Kogan answers your hair questions.
 Specializing in integrative hair health, Dr. Kogan is an expert on the effects of botanicals, nutrition, and stress on follicle biology.
 This week, she is tackling a question on hair thinning during menopause.

 Ask Dr. Sophia: Dr. Sophia Kogan is co-founder and chief medical advisor at Nutrafol.
 To submit your hair question to Dr. Sophia, email [email protected].